fastapi/fastapi/docs/tutorial/security/simple-oauth2.md

 The only detail missing is that it is not actually "secure" yet.

-In the next chapter you'll see how to use a secure password hashing library and JWT tokens.
+In the next chapter you'll see how to use a secure password hashing library and <abbr title="JSON Web Tokens">JWT</abbr> tokens.